datajtext/DataJournalismTextbook/Modules/GroupBy/group_by_with_agate.md

 ### The walkthrough

 For this exercise, we're going to use a Python library called Agate, which is an analysis library built for data journalists.
 With all Python libraries, first we must import it to use it.
-If you are unfamiliar with Python, please work through the introductory python module first.
+If you are unfamiliar with Python, please work through the introductory Python module first.

 ```
 import agate